 Account-based marketing (or ABM) can be a very valuable way of working, but the number of stakeholders can feel like 'too many cooks'.
 How does dynamic strategy compare to inbound marketing, which is right for your organisation, and how can you use both to achieve the marketing results you need?

-HubSpot has recently launched a set of ABM tools — available in Sales Pro and above — that allow in-depth reporting and views of your targeted accounts.
+The number one CRM for growing businesses, HubSpot, has recently launched a set of ABM tools — available in Sales Pro and above — that enable in-depth reporting and views of your targeted accounts as part of your wider inbound marketing campaigns.
 The data generated can enable a fact-based approach to ABM, helping iron out some of the conflicting views that sometimes stop businesses getting their ABM strategies started.

 ABM is 'human intensive' and relationship-based, requiring highly personalised content and true alignment between sales and marketing.
 A simple example would be sales and marketing working together using a particular piece of content, which is aimed at a specific industry and tailored to the buying roles within a certain company.

 Campaigns can be much more complex than this, incorporating elements like sending gifts, LinkedIn or Google advertising, or even smart content on your website tailored to prospects from your target companies.
 The point is that there are many exciting options you could use to try to engage high-value targets.

 Broad-reach inbound marketing campaigns aim at the largest possible number of prospective customers, but an ABM strategy focuses on a defined set of accounts with similar characteristics.

 You could even take it one stage further by focusing on one specific account and numerous targets within it.

 HubSpot's ABM tools include the ability to create workflows that set target accounts based on the criteria you define in your 'Ideal Customer Profile'.